 I understand how we could have overlooked the importance of emotional health.
 I understand how we could have underestimated the importance of creating emotionally healthy environments at school as the most important thing we could do.
 It is not as evident as skill building, knowledge acquisition or other measurables.
 But we are learning.
 We are learning that emotional health and mental health are important and necessary to the development of the whole and the health of the whole.

-From a more traditional view point, it may seem like I have my head in the clouds on this one, but the body of research in support of social and emotional learning is increasing by the day.
+The body of research in support of social and emotional learning is increasing by the day.

 A 2017 research review found that SEL programs can promote academic success and increase positive behavior, while reducing misconduct, substance abuse, and emotional distress for elementary school students.
 In addition, effective SEL programs are enhanced when schools partner with families and when they are culturally and linguistically sensitive (Dusenbury & Weissberg, 2017).